General relativistic Lagrangian continuum theories -- Part I: reduced variational principles and junction conditions for hydrodynamics and elasticity: Examples

 Given a Lorentzian metric $\mathsf{g}$ on $ \mathcal{M} $, a world-tube $ \Phi : \mathcal{D} \rightarrow \mathcal{M} $ and the associated world-velocity $u$, an important tensor on spacetime for the description of relativistic elasticity is the projection tensor $\mathsf{p}$ defined by

 where $v_x \mapsto \mathsf{P}(v_x)$ denotes the orthogonal projector onto $(\operatorname{span}u)^\perp$, see \cite{CaQu1972}.
-This tensor plays somehow the same role as the Riemannian metric $g$ on $ \mathcal{S} $ in the non relativistic case, see \S\ref{Review_Newtonian}, while being now an unknown in the relativistic case.
+This tensor, also called the Landau-Lifshitz radar metric, see \cite{Br2021}, plays somehow the same role as the Riemannian metric $g$ on $ \mathcal{S} $ in the non relativistic case, see \S\ref{Review_Newtonian}, while being now an unknown in the relativistic case.
 This point will be made precise below.
 Explicitly, $\mathsf{p}$ and $\mathsf{P}$ are given by

 \paragraph{Relativistic deformation tensors.} Here we recall the definition of some relativistic deformation tensors, see, e.g., \cite{GrEr1966,ErMa1990,Ma1978}, then we clarify their intrinsic nature and their relation with the tensors $G$ and $\mathsf{p}$ in simple geometric terms.
-In particular, the approach presented here also allows to clarify the relation between formulations of relativistic elasticity based on the relativistic right Cauchy-Green tensor and the metric $G$ on one hand, or based on the relativistic Cauchy deformation tensor and the projection tensor on the other hand.
+In particular, the approach presented here also allows to clarify the relation between formulations of relativistic elasticity based on the relativistic right Cauchy-Green tensor and the metric $G_0$ on one hand, or based on the relativistic Cauchy deformation tensor and the projection tensor on the other hand.
 A main step for this clarification is the result stated in Lemma \ref{tensors_elasticity}.

 For $ \mathcal{D} = [ a,b] \times \mathcal{B} \ni X=( \lambda , \mathsf{X})$, we denote by $\mathsf{X}^A$, $A=1,...,n$ the coordinates on $ \mathcal{B} $ and by $X^a$, $a=0,...,n$ the coordinates on $ \mathcal{D} $ with $X^a= \lambda $ for $ a=0$ and $X^a=\mathsf{X}^a$, for $a=1,...,n$.
 Given a world-tube $ \Phi $ and a Lorentzian metric $\mathsf{g}$, the relativistic deformation gradient $F^ \alpha _A$ and the relativistic right Cauchy-Green tensor $C_{AB}$ are defined as